Azure AI Search MCP connector for Copilot Studio agents

 Authentication

-This connector uses API key authentication.
-The API key is stored as a connection parameter and injected as the api-key header on every request.
+The API key is injected as the api-key header on every request.
 Use an admin key for full access to all operations or a query key for read-only search and document retrieval.

 Architecture